Kitware/VTK/Documentation/release/dev/cell-grid-changes.md

   Note that this query is an implementation detail inside a subclass of vtkAlgorithm.
 + vtkCellGridRenderRequest – render a cell grid.

-Each query class has a matching responder to support continous and discontinuous Galerkin (CG and DG) cells that support H(Curl), H(Div), and H(Grad) function spaces for their cell attributes.
+Each query class has a matching responder to support continuous and discontinuous Galerkin (CG and DG) cells that support H(Curl), H(Div), and H(Grad) function spaces for their cell attributes.
 Only H(Grad) interpolation is supported for a grid's "shape" attribute (the mapping from